davidmoten/state-machine/README.md

 Behaviour
 ---------------
-When a transition occurs in a state machine from state A to state B, the transition is not considered complete till the *onEntry* procedure for B has been run.
+When a transition occurs in a state machine from state A to state B, the transition is not considered complete till the *entry procedure* for B has been run.
 Behaviour is specified according to a generated interface and is given to an instance of `MicrowaveStateMachine` at creation.
 For instance to specify that when a Microwave enters the Cooking state that it will time out and stop cooking after 30 seconds (transition to state Cooking Complete) we would implement the behaviour for a Microwave like this:

 ```java
 MicrowaveBehaviour behaviour = new MicrowaveBehaviourBase() {